H.R. 3747: AADAPT Act

 HHS

-The department would need to stand up the dementia grant track, review applications, award grants within 1 year, and publish an updated report within 4 years.
+The department would need to stand up the dementia grant track, review applications, award grants within one year, and publish an updated report within four years.

 Grant applicants

-Organizations applying for the dementia-specific grants would have to show how they will measure effects on patients and providers, and certify that federal money adds to other funding rather than replacing it.
+Organizations applying for the dementia-specific grants would have to show how they'll measure the effect on patients and providers, and certify that federal money adds to other funding rather than replacing it.

 The Advisory Council on Alzheimer's Research, Care, and Services